adnissen/atci/README.md

    - Configure paths to required tools (or let the app download them automatically on M-series Macs)
    - Choose and download an AI model for transcription

 That's it!
-Drop video files (MP4, MOV, MKV) into your watch directories and ATCI will automatically process them.
+Drop video files (MP4, MOV, MKV) into your watch directories and atci will automatically process them.

 ## ⚙️ Configuration File (.atciconfig)